Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Newham and are not the council.
 About us

-The Cabinet of Newham Council met on Tuesday 01 October 2024, approving a new Local Flood Risk Management Strategy, a significant refurbishment project for single homeless accommodation, and a framework for HIV prevention and support services.
-Key decisions also included the acquisition of 63 residential units for care leavers and the re-procurement of highway maintenance contracts.
+The Cabinet of Newham Council met on Tuesday 01 October 2024, approving a new Local Flood Risk Management Strategy, a significant refurbishment project for single homeless accommodation, and the acquisition of 63 residential units.
+The meeting also saw the approval of new highways contracts and a framework for HIV prevention and support services, alongside the adoption of the Annual Complaints Report for 2023-24.

 Annual Complaints Report 2023-24